What is rheumatoid arthritis?

 The cause of RA is unknown, but a number of risk factors could contribute, such as:

-Women are about two-and-a-half times more likely to get RA than men are.
+Women are about two to three times more likely to get RA than men.
 Hormones in both genders may play a role in either preventing or triggering it.

 RA generally starts between the ages of 30 and 60 in women and somewhat later in life in men.
-The lifetime risk of developing RA is four percent for women and three percent for men.
-However, RA can strike at any age—even small children can get it.
-More than 300,000 children have the juvenile form of the disease.
+The lifetime risk of developing RA is 3.6 percent for women and 1.7 percent for men.
+However, RA can strike at any age — even small children can get it.

-RA increases the risk of heart disease or stroke, because it can attack the pericardium (lining of the heart).
+RA increases the risk of heart disease or stroke, because it can attack the pericardium (lining of the heart), and cause inflammation through out the body.
 Risk of heart attack is 60 percent higher one year after being diagnosed with RA than it is without the disease.

 People with RA may avoid exercise because of joint pain, risking weight gain and placing extra strain on the heart.
-People with RA are twice as likely to suffer from depression, which may be due to decreased mobility.
+People with RA are twice as likely to suffer from depression, which may be due to decreased mobility and pain.

 The damage RA can do isn’t limited to the joints.
 The disease also can affect your: